Vegan Creole Black-eyed Peas

 one pressure cooker

-1 lb. dried black-eyed peas,(sorted, soaked overnight, drained, and rinsed)
+1 lb. dried black-eyed peas,(sorted, soaked overnight, drained, and rinsed)1 large onion, diced

 1 red bell pepper, diced